 On this page we have outlined some of the problems that can occur if you don't get enough of the vitamins and minerals included in Huel in your daily diet or, in some cases, if you get too much of them by using supplements.

-It is the world’s leading cause of preventable blindness in children and increases the risk of disease and death.
+Vitamin A deficiency is the world’s leading cause of preventable blindness in children and increases the risk of disease and death.
 It’s a serious problem in more than half of all countries, though it mainly affects poorer regions.

 Vitamin D has several important functions.
 For example, it helps to regulate the amount of calcium and phosphate in the body.

 A lack of vitamin D can lead to rickets in children and in adults, osteomalacia, characterised by weakness and aches and pains because the bones don’t have enough calcium.